-Masada National Park Snake Path is a 3.2 mile heavily trafficked out and back trail located near the city of Be'er Sheva that offers scenic views and is rated as difficult.
+Masada National Park Snake Path is a 1.3 mile heavily trafficked point-to-point trail located near the city of Be'er Sheva that offers scenic views and is rated as difficult.
 The trail is primarily used for hiking and is accessible year-round.

 hard but so worth it